oban-bg/oban/README.md

   your `test.exs` config.
 Keyword configuration is deep merged, so setting `queues: []` won't have any effect.

-* Disable pruning via `prune: :disabled`.
-Pruning isn't necessary in testing mode because jobs created within the sandbox are rolled back at the end of the test.
+* Disable plugins via `plugins: false`.
+Default plugins, such as the fixed pruner, aren't necessary in testing mode because jobs created within the sandbox are rolled back at the end of the test.
 Additionally, the periodic pruning queries will raise `DBConnection.OwnershipError` when the application boots.

 * Disable cron jobs via `crontab: false`.
 Periodic jobs aren't useful while testing and scheduling can lead to random ownership issues.